PressClub United Kingdom · Article.

 Characteristic MINI design

 The MINI Electric is based on the same body shell as the 3-Door Hatch, with a number of specific differences.
-An embossed MINI Electric logo appears on car’s side scuttles, as well as on the tailgate and front radiator grille
+An embossed MINI Electric logo appears on the car’s side scuttles, as well as on the tailgate and front radiator grille.

 The charging plug is located above the right-hand rear wheel, where the petrol filler would normally be.